What You Need To Know About Arborist Insurance Needs

 - In 2019, the city of Clearwater, Florida, approved a $180,000 settlement for a woman whose car was crushed by a laurel oak tree while she was driving.

 - In Pasadena, California, a $7.3 million settlement was reached in March 2020 after a falling tree limb fractured the skull of a child who was enrolled in a nearby day care facility.

 In the second case, tree service contractors participated in the settlement.
 Customers count on arborists to make their homes, businesses and communities safe, habitable and inviting.
 Tree service providers do everything in their power to ensure the safety of their workers and their customers, because mistakes are too dangerous and too costly to ignore.

-Here, we’ll explore some of the risks and insurance needs for tree service providers and arborists.
+Here, we’ll explore some of the risks and tree company insurance needs for tree service providers and arborists.

 Tree Service Risks